justvanrossum/fontgoggles/docsSource/index.md

 does not affect the text display and is only available if BiDi processing is enabled (see the next section about “Text settings”).

-The second list is the Glyph list, which can show information about the rendered glyphs, such as their names, advance values and positioning.
+The second list is the _Glyph list_, which can show information about the rendered glyphs, such as their names, advance values and positioning.
 Since this information is font-specific, it only shows information when exactly one font is selected (or when only one font has been opened).

-The glyphs in the Glyph list are ordered from left to right in _visual_ order, or from top to bottom in vertical mode.
+The glyphs in the _Glyph list_ are ordered from left to right in _visual_ order, or from top to bottom in vertical mode.

 ![FontGoggles screenshot](images/screenshot_4_arabic.png)

-Selecting items in the Character list will reflect the selection in the Glyphs list and vice versa.
+Selecting items in the _Character list_ will reflect the selection in the _Glyphs list_ and vice versa.
 A single glyph can belong to multiple characters (for example in the case of ligatures), or vice versa.

-Characters and glyphs are “clustered” by the shaping engine (HarfBuzz), and the Glyph list contains a column named “cluster” that shows the cluster number for each glyph.
+Characters and glyphs are “clustered” by the shaping engine (HarfBuzz), and the _Glyph list_ contains a column named “cluster” that shows the cluster number for each glyph.
 For more in-depth information see the [HarfBuzz documentation](https://harfbuzz.github.io/clusters.html).
 Selecting a character or glyph in one list will select the entire cluster